Daniel-7733/Breakout_Game/README.md

 - [ ] Level layout variations
 - [ ] Code refactors (separate constants, collision helper functions, etc.)

 ---
+## Note: Font are download from internet and it was free
+---
 👨‍💻 Created as a practice project to learn Python and GitHub.
 Built with by Daniel